Bank of Montreal Can Buys 858,281 Shares of Comstock Resources, Inc. (NYSE:CRK)

 Insiders Place Their Bets

 In related news, Director Jim L. Turner purchased 50,000 shares of the firm’s stock in a transaction on Thursday, September 8th.
 The shares were acquired at an average price of $18.34 per share, for a total transaction of $917,000.00.
 Following the purchase, the director now directly owns 265,805 shares in the company, valued at $4,874,863.70.
 The purchase was disclosed in a filing with the SEC, which can be accessed through this link.
-In other news, Director Jim L. Turner purchased 50,000 shares of the business’s stock in a transaction that occurred on Thursday, September 8th.
-The shares were bought at an average cost of $18.34 per share, for a total transaction of $917,000.00.
-Following the acquisition, the director now owns 265,805 shares of the company’s stock, valued at approximately $4,874,863.70.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Morris E. Foster purchased 14,000 shares of the business’s stock in a transaction that occurred on Friday, September 16th.
-The shares were purchased at an average price of $18.16 per share, for a total transaction of $254,240.00.
-Following the completion of the acquisition, the director now directly owns 144,084 shares in the company, valued at approximately $2,616,565.44.
+In related news, Director Jim L. Turner purchased 50,000 shares of the firm’s stock in a transaction on Thursday, September 8th.
+The shares were acquired at an average price of $18.34 per share, for a total transaction of $917,000.00.
+Following the purchase, the director now directly owns 265,805 shares in the company, valued at $4,874,863.70.
+The purchase was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, Director Morris E. Foster purchased 14,000 shares of the firm’s stock in a transaction on Friday, September 16th.
+The stock was bought at an average price of $18.16 per share, for a total transaction of $254,240.00.
+Following the purchase, the director now owns 144,084 shares in the company, valued at $2,616,565.44.
 The disclosure for this purchase can be found here.
 Insiders have purchased a total of 122,000 shares of company stock worth $2,291,680 in the last 90 days.
 1.20% of the stock is currently owned by corporate insiders.

 Analyst Ratings Changes